-5. Verify that the WWN card is correctly connected by checking the LEDs on the WWN card to see if they reflect the status of the components.
+5. Verify that the WWN card is correctly connected by checking the LEDs on the WWN card.

 Note: The LEDs might take up to 2 minutes after WWN card installation to begin functioning.

 6. Pack the faulty WWN card in the packaging provided with the new card for return to IBM, following local procedures.